stevelonny/crafty-alpine/README.md

 You can pull this image either from [Docker hub](https://hub.docker.com/r/stevelonny/crafty-alpine) or [Github Packages](https://ghcr.io/stevelonny/crafty-alpine:latest) by using `docker compose` or `docker run`.
 You can also build your image by cloning this [Dockerfile](./Dockerfile).

+_Instead of installing OpenJDK Java runtimes, this image uses [Adoptium](https://adoptium.net/) Temurin JRE.
+Beware that automated path recognition of JREs in Crafty could brake, and must resort to manually specify the paths._

 ### docker-compose.yml
 ``` yml